lapets/isqrt/README.rst

 Acknowledgments
 ---------------
 The initial version of this function was `posted <http://stackoverflow.com/a/23279113/2738025>`_ on Stack Overflow.
-A more efficient version was implemented by Alexander Gosselin `here <https://gist.github.com/castle-bravo/e841684d6bad8e0598e31862a7afcfc7>`_.
+A `more efficient version <https://gist.github.com/castle-bravo/e841684d6bad8e0598e31862a7afcfc7>`_ was implemented by Alexander Gosselin.
 The implementation in this package is adapted almost directly from these previous implementations.

 Contributions
 -------------